compound-finance/comet-extension/README.md

 ### Operators

 Operators are smart contracts that have access to act on behalf of a user's Compound III position.
-For instance, the [Compound III Bulker](#) is a smart contract which bulks actions such as supplying to Compound III and borrowing in order to save gas and complete the transaction atomically.
-Extensions will often be one-to-one with an operator (defined by a chain and network address), and the Web Extension may just be the user interface to the operator.
-Read more about Compound III operators in the [Compound III documentation](#).
+For instance, the [Comet Migrator](https://github.com/compound-finance/comet-migrator) is a smart contract which moves a position from Compound II or other DeFi platforms, using a flash loan to move the position atomically.
+Extensions may often be one-to-one with an operator (defined by a chain and network address), and the Web Extension may just be the user interface to the operator.
+Read more about Compound III operators in the [Compound III documentation](https://github.com/compound-finance/comet).

 ## Creating an Extension

-The easiest way to create an extension is to fork the [comet-extension-skeleton](#) project.
-The skeleton has a full set-up to build a Compound III Operator via forge and a web experience via React on Vite.
+The easiest way to create an extension is to fork the [comet-extension-template](https://github.com/compound-finance/comet-extension-template) project.
+The template has a full set-up to build a Compound III Operator via forge and a web experience via React on Vite.
 The web app can be run as a standalone application or as an embedded Web Extension.
 Additionally, there's tools to deploy the Web Extension to IPFS, which is the recommended way to host a Compound III Web Extension.
-Please see [comet-extension-skeleton](#) for more details on forking the skeleton and deploying an Extension.
+Please see [comet-extension-template](https://github.com/compound-finance/comet-extension-template) for more details on forking the template and deploying an Extension.
 Note: once you have an extension deployed, you will create a pull request against _this repo_ to add it to the curated list of extensions (see below).

 ## Adding an Extension